 Extra Widescreen Setup’s

-Three monitors are always better than one especially if you’re doing several tasks at once and need to keep track of many things simultaneously.
-The backlighting on the monitors also add some aesthetic flair and let’s not forget that awesome television at the top.
+Three monitors are always better than one, especially if you’re doing several tasks at once and need to keep track of many things simultaneously.
+The backlighting on the monitors also adds some aesthetic flair.
+And let’s not forget that awesome television at the top.
 It’s a great way to spend your breaks or break the ice.

 No windows?
-No worries, you can still reduce the eye strain and the stress levels by having a minimalist and clean area.
-The multiple lamps also help keep your focus on your work and lets you turn the room’s lights off make it easy on your eyes.
+No worries, you can still reduce the eye strain and stress levels by having a minimalist and clean area.
+The multiple lamps also help keep your focus on your work and let you turn the room’s lights off to make it easy on your eyes.
 The key here is keeping everything as minimalistic and as tidy as possible.

 The Tiny Project’s

 Here’s something new and for those of you with scarce spaces in your houses.
 It comes from a tiny mobile house and is commonly used there as a compromise to comfort and space.
 It’s practically a foldaway table attached to the wall which you can clean up if you don’t need it.
 The downside is that desktop computers might not be viable for this kind of setup.

 The clean look and the super-tidy wiring to keep your OCD in check is truly spectacular.
 But what really sets up the piece here is the permanent and legless table.
 Since it can support less weight, the heavier and messier things tend to be placed at the bottom, making the surface area more minimalist and cleaner.